Battle of Lepanto: Holy League formation at the battle of Lepanto

-Two galleasses, which had side-mounted cannon, were positioned in front of each main division for the purpose, according to Miguel de Cervantes (who served on the galley Marquesa during the battle), of preventing the Turks from sneaking in small boats and sapping, sabotaging, or boarding the Christian vessels.
-This reserve division consisted of 38 galleys—30 behind the Centre Division and four behind each wing.
-A scouting group was formed, from two Right Wing and six Reserve Division galleys.
-As the Christian fleet was slowly turning around Point Scropha, Doria's Right Division, at the offshore side, was delayed at the start of the battle and the Right's galleasses did not get into position.
+Turkish formation at the battle of Lepanto

 The Ottoman fleet consisted of 57 galleys and two galliots on its right under Mehmed Siroco, 61 galleys and 32 galliots in the centre under Ali Pasha in the Sultana, and about 63 galleys and 30 galliots in the south offshore under Uluç Ali.
 A small reserve consisted of eight galleys, 22 galliots, and 64 fustas, behind the centre body.
-Ali Pasha is supposed to have told his Christian galley slaves, "If I win the battle, I promise you your liberty.
-If the day is yours, then God has given it to you."
-John of Austria, more laconically, warned his crew, "There is no paradise for cowards."

 Battle

 The lookout on the Real sighted the Turkish van at dawn of 7 October.
-Don Juan called a council of war and decided to offer battle.
+John of Austria called a council of war and decided to offer battle.
 He travelled through his fleet in a swift sailing vessel, exhorting his officers and men to do their utmost.
 The Sacrament was administered to all, the galley slaves were freed from their chains, and the standard of the Holy League was raised to the truck of the flagship.

+The fleet of the Holy League consisted of 109 galleys and six galleasses from the Republic of Venice, 49 galleys from the Spanish Empire, 27 galleys from the Republic of Genoa, seven galleys from the Papal States, five galleys from the Order of Saint Stephen and the Grand Duchy of Tuscany, three galleys from the Duchy of Savoy, three galleys from the Knights of Malta and some private ships.
+John of Austria, named overall commander of the fleet by Pope Pius V, led the centre division along with Papal captain Marcantonio Colonna and the Venetian Sebastiano Venier; the wings were commanded by the Venetian Agostino Barbarigo and the Genoese Gianandrea Doria.
+The Ottoman fleet consisted of 222 galleys and 56 galliots and was led by Müezzinzade Ali Pasha, Mahomet Sirocco and Occhiali.

 The wind was at first against the Christians, and it was feared that the Turks would be able to make contact before a line of battle could be formed.
 But around noon, shortly before contact, the wind shifted to favour the Christians, enabling most of the squadrons to reach their assigned position before contact.
 Four galeasses stationed in front of the Christian battle line opened fire at close quarters at the foremost Turkish galleys, confusing their battle array in the crucial moment of contact.
 Around noon, first contact was made between the squadrons of Barbarigo and Sirocco, close to the northern shore of the Gulf.
 Barbarigo had attempted to stay so close to the shore as to prevent Sirocco from surrounding him, but Sirocco, knowing the depth of the waters, managed to still insert galleys between Barbarigo's line and the coast.
 In the ensuing mêlée, the ships came so close to each other as to form an almost continuous platform of hand-to-hand fighting in which both leaders were killed.
 The Christian galley slaves freed from the Turkish ships were supplied with arms and joined in the fighting, turning the battle in favour of the Christian side.